angkushsahu/just-another-todo/README.md

 # Just Another Todo

 As the name suggests, its just another todo application with an advanced searching functionality that's it.
-Trying to find out how good the T3 tech stack is.
+I am creating this todo to see how good the T3 stack actually is.

 <!-- TODO: Add a visiting link here if hosted later on -->